8 Import Data

 Help: Origin: Origin Help > Importing and Exporting Data > Importing Simple ASCII Data Files

-For import of complex ASCII files -- those not satisfactorily handled by the methods previously mentioned -- you can use the Origin Import Wizard (File: Import: Import Wizard...).
+For import of complex ASCII files -- those not satisfactorily handled by the methods previously mentioned -- you can use the interactive Origin Import Wizard (Data: Import From File: Import Wizard...).
 The Wizard is also accessible from the button located in the Standard toolbar.
 Apart from its advantages for import of complex files, the Wizard also offers the following:

-- Using wild cards, you can create filename-specific filters that are targeted to a group of similarly-named files.
-This is especially useful for drag-and-drop import operations because all you do is drop the files onto the workspace.
-Origin looks at the file name, matches it with the correct custom import filter and imports the file according to your specifications.
+- Using wildcards, you can create import filters that are targeted to a group of similarly-named data files.
+This filter can then be used for drag-and-drop import operations: When you drop the appropriate files onto the workspace, Origin looks at the file name, matches it with the correct custom import filter and imports the file according to your specifications.

 - Import data from the web pages using the Clipboard.